hoantran/liturgy/readme.md

 SONG LINEUP FOR LITURGY
 ==================================

+** This branch is suspended and being replaced by a different branch **

 This project is to develop a website to communicate weekly (music, and maybe at most other liturgical ministry) needs of a choir within its members

 This is the 3rd version of the project.